Shahaf-F-S/Shahaf-F-S/README.md

   - A Texas-Hold'em framework, with an efficient probability engine to compute all possible outcomes of the game at any stage, and calculate chances of success according to multiple criteria.
 Includes a game engine to run the game, vision card detection, and is easily integrated with web APIs.

   - Dynamic and pythonic packet sniffing system based around scapy sniffing, but much more modular, with real-time control over sniffing processes, a dynamic JSON supporting filtering system, for constructing static filters in real-time.

+  - A CLI tool for binding programmatically many files into an executable, able to run custom commands using the specified files.

+  - A python librery for extracting, decrypting and collecting sensitive data from the local databases of all major web-browsers, on windows, linux, and mac.

   - Auto license plate recognition and extraction using Machine Learning.